cannin/causalpath_cytoscape_app/README.md

 ### Step 2
 ```
 1.Copy the Jar file from the target folder into "C:\Users\<your PC_NAME>\CytoscapeConfiguration\3\apps\installed".
-2. Open the Cytoscape App and click on Apps from the menu bar and then click on the CausalPath App.
+2.Open the Cytoscape App and click on Apps from the menu bar and then click on the CausalPath App.
 ```